Positive thinking: why it’s good for children, teenagers and parents

-Try this exercise to get yourself into the habit of thinking more positively about things that have gone well and why.
+The more you think positively, the easier it becomes.
+A positive thinking activity can get you and your children into the habit of thinking more positively about things that have gone well and why.

-- Each day for the next week, give yourself 10-15 minutes before you go to sleep to write down three things that went well and why.
+- Each day for week, take 10-15 minutes to write down three things that went well and why.
 This could be something as simple as ‘My son gave me a nice smile this morning’.
-Or it might be a major event – for example, ‘I booked our family holiday’.
+Or it might be a major event – for example, ‘I organised my daughter’s birthday party’.

 - Underneath each thing that went well, write what you did to make it happen.
 For example, if you put ‘My son gave me a nice smile today’, you could write, ‘I smiled and he smiled back’.

-- It might feel odd to do this at first, but it gets easier with practice.
-Try to give it a go for a week.
-Check your notes at the end of the week.
+- Try to give it a go for a week.
+It might feel odd to do this at first, but it gets easier with practice.

 People who do this positive thinking exercise say they feel happier, less worried and less sad.
 Why not spread the happiness by sharing this activity with your family and friends?